 ALEXANDRIA WITTMANN

 Wittmann grew up in a small rural town just south of Madison, Wisconsin.
-After receiving her Bachelor of Arts in Humanistic Studies from University Wisconsin La-Crosse in 2020, she moved to Portland, Maine to pursue her Masters in applied Studio Art.
-She graduated in spring of 2022 with her MFA and currently works at Maine College of Art and Design.
+She received her Bachelor of Arts in Humanistic Studies from the University of Wisconsin–La Crosse in 2020 before relocating to Portland, Maine to pursue her Master of Fine Arts in Applied Studio Art.
+She graduated in Spring 2022 and currently lives and works in Portland, Maine, where she is employed at Maine College of Art & Design.

 → About